-5.5 Strong asset management and renewal ltem Strategy 2021/22 Actions and Outcomes 5.5.1 Annual Plan 2021/22 Continue to invest in asset maintenance, renewal and upgrade programs.
+5.5 Strong asset management and renewal Item Strategy 2021/22 Actions and Outcomes 5.5.1 Annual Plan 2021/22 Continue to invest in asset maintenance, renewal and upgrade programs.
 Various maintenance, renewal and upgrade programs occur across the organisation and across all asset classes.
 A total of \$8.8 million of capital renewal and upgrade was incurred during the year.
 Some major programs include Council's 2021/22 Road Rehabilitation program covering Daylesford Clunes Road; Lone Hand Road; Orford St Daylesford; and the annual gravel resheeting program which was completed in December 2021.
 5.5.2 Review and modernise Council's Asset Management practices in alignment with the development of Council's Asset Plan.
 Council's Asset Plan, a requirement of the Victorian Local Government Act 2020, was developed in consultation with the community and adopted by Council in June 2022.
 5.5.3 Deliver the annual Capital Works program.
 There was improved delivery of capital works program compared to previous years.
 Major and complex projects have seen significant progress, including Trentham Sportsground Pavilion and Trentham Community Hub construction underway, and Creswick Trails progressed to tendering stage.
-5.6 Be a leader in gender equality and equity and promote respect and safety in our community ltem Strategy 2021/22 Actions and Outcomes 5.6.1 Annual Plan 2021/22 Implement provisions of the Gender Equality Act 2020, including a Gender Equity Action Plan.
+5.6 Be a leader in gender equality and equity and promote respect and safety in our community Item Strategy 2021/22 Actions and Outcomes 5.6.1 Annual Plan 2021/22 Implement provisions of the Gender Equality Act 2020, including a Gender Equity Action Plan.
 The Gender Equity Action Plan (GEAP) has been approved by the CEO and made available to the organisation, our Gender Equity Advisory Committee and placed on Council's website.
 A number of key strategies had Gender Impact Assessments (GIA) undertaken and Council continues to invest in training and development opportunities for staff to improve undertaken of the GEAP.
-5.6.2 Provide strong Council leadership, both internally and in the community, to build understanding of An information portal on Gender Equality has been established for staff using internal communications, safe, respectful and equitable relationships through to strengthen Gender Equity on Council.
+5.6.2 Provide strong Council leadership, both internally and in the community, to build understanding of safe, respectful and equitable relationships through education and awareness raising.
+An information portal on Gender Equality has been established for staff using internal communications, including our involvement with the promotion of the prevention of violence.
+Messaging regarding Council's commitment to these activities has been widely communicated, including the support and promotion of the 16 Days of Activism to end the violence against Women and Children.
+5.6.3 Review and update the Act@Work Plan and continue to strengthen Gender Equity on Council.
+Under the guidance of an internal Project Group, the Gender Equality Action Plan was developed and has been submitted to the Commissioner for Gender Equality in the public sector for approval.